python/cpython/Doc/library/xmlrpc.client.rst

    import xmlrpc.client

-   # create a ServerProxy with an URI that doesn't respond to XMLRPC requests
+   # create a ServerProxy with a URI that doesn't respond to XMLRPC requests
    proxy = xmlrpc.client.ServerProxy("http://google.com/")

    try: